microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

 * [ ] Are all exceptions handled correctly?
 Exceptions should be handled correctly using exit codes or trapping signals.
 * [ ] Does the code pass all linting checks as per shellcheck and unit tests as per shunit2.
 * [ ] Does the code uses relative paths or absolute paths?
 Relative paths should be avoided as they are prone to environment attacks.
 If relative path is needed, check the ```PATH``` variable is set.
-* [ ] Does the code pass all linting checks as per shellcheck and unit tests as per shunit2.
 * [ ] Does the code takes credentials as user input?
 Are the credentials masked or encrypted in the script?